 Teaching requires the ability to help students understand the world around them.
 Recognizing every student is different is essential part of teaching; various factors influence how people learn.
 In the teaching field, instructors understand “one size does not fit all.”
 To help students advance in their education, lesson plans are developed and carried out to address deficits in learning.
 A lesson may cover any number of subjects based on the needs of the student and the training of the teacher.

-- Objectives – The goal of this lesson is to increase students’ knowledge of their rights and the Civil Rights’ movement.
+- Objectives: The goal of this lesson is to increase students’ knowledge of their rights and the Civil Rights’ movement.

-Activity 1: Creating Signs
+Activity 1: Sign Up